 - Drop by the Visitor Centre in Wasagaming to begin your discovery of this special sanctuary.
 Ask about park activities, special events, interpretive programs and other attractions. - Take a stroll around Wasagaming, a Victorian style resort town.
-Enjoy its historical buildings, famous flower gardens, fine restaurants and unique stores. - Experience Shawenequanape Kipichewin, an Anishinabe village.
-See cultural demonstrations and spend the night in a teepee. - Take a driving tour or plan your own scenic route on any park road to see wildlife. - Drive to Lake Audy to see the bison herd and the Bison and Grasslands display. - Fish for walleye, northern pike, rainbow trout, lake trout, whitefish and perch. - Try horseback riding in the summer and cross-country skiing in the winter. - Explore some of the 400 km of trails the park is known for its excellent hiking and mountain biking opportunities. - Bring your binoculars to see some of the 260 species of birds like Great Gray Owls and Spruce Grouse that make the park a birding "hot spot", especially in spring and fall. - Set up camp in one of our drive-in campgrounds or hike, bike or horseback ride into one of the backcountry campsites.
-To book a backcountry site, just call our toll-free reservation line. - Take a walk on one of our short self-guiding trails.
+Enjoy its historical buildings, famous flower gardens, fine restaurants and unique stores. - Take a driving tour or plan your own scenic route on any park road to see wildlife. - Drive to Lake Audy to see the bison herd and the Bison and Grasslands display. - Fish for walleye, northern pike, rainbow trout, lake trout, whitefish and perch. - Try horseback riding in the summer and cross-country skiing in the winter. - Explore some of the 400 km of trails the park is known for its excellent hiking and mountain biking opportunities. - Bring your binoculars to see some of the 260 species of birds like Great Gray Owls and Spruce Grouse that make the park a birding "hot spot", especially in spring and fall. - Set up camp in one of our drive-in campgrounds or hike, bike or horseback ride into one of the backcountry campsites.
+To book a backcountry site, just call 1-204-848-7275. - Take a walk on one of our short self-guiding trails.
 They provide an outdoor experience for all levels of ability. - Visit the East Gate National Historic Site at the Hwy. # 19 park entrance.
 Built in the 1930's, it is the best remaining example of an original log entrance gate.

-Attend one of the many special events National Aboriginal Day, Canada Day, Parks Day, and Wasagaming Weekend in the summer, and the Christmas Bird Count, Cross-Country Ski Loppet and Winter Festival in the winter.
+• Attend one of the many special events ....
+National Aboriginal Day, Canada Day, Parks Day, and Wasagaming Weekend in the summer, and the Christmas Bird Count in the winter.